 In short, you must be proactive if you are to truly maximize the power in the connection and to get the most from the interaction.
 Here’s one simple approach:

-Always be present when you’re meeting people and pay attention to what might be going on in their world.
+Always be present when you’re meeting people.
+Pay attention to what might be going on in their world.

-Step 3: Ask connecting questions like:
+Step 3: Ask Connecting Questions

-“Do you know Susie Jones over at XYZ company
+- “Do you know Susie Jones over at XYZ company?

-“You seam to be in a great mood – Do you mind if I ask why?
+- “You seam to be in a great mood – Do you mind if I ask why?

-Have you ever been to the island of Kauai?
+- Have you ever been to the island of Kauai?

-Of course this approach is only as good your ability to “take the moment and dance with it.”
+When you ask questions like these, you’ll be surprised how quickly you can make the connection.
+Of course, this approach is only as good your ability to “take the moment and dance with it.”